DiscipleOfEris/NpcInteract/ReadMe.md

 # PLEASE DISABLE NPCINTERACT BEFORE FILING A TICKET!

+Retry the interaction after restarting the character and disabling NpcInteract.

 This addon should work in the following cases:

 * Conquest NPCs (signet, etc.)